-To date, several NMEs have been carried out across the tropics (e.g. Corre et al., 2010; Wei et al., 2008), and the outcome has been a consensus that addition of N to an already N-rich tropical forest ecosystem results in increased N2O emissions (Corre et al., 2014; Martinson et al., 2013; Zhang et al., 2008).
-For N-rich forest ecosystems, an increase in available soil N beyond the microbial immobilization and plant nutritional demands, results in the excess being nitrified or (and) denitrified by soil microbes (Corre et al., 2014).
-However, several studies suggest that increased availability of N not only reduces fine root biomass but also curtails microbial activity leading to reduced autotrophic (Cusack et al., 2011) and heterotrophic respiration (Chen et al., 2010; DeForest et al., 2006; Koehler et al., 2009a), respectively.
+Understanding the role of individual controls in driving soil GHG fluxes is fundamental to our understanding of how these GHG sinks and sources respond to changes in ecosystem dynamics (Veldkamp et al., 2013).
+This explains to a great extent why the last two decades have seen a surge in concerted investigative efforts aimed at underpinning how macronutrients, especially N (e.g. Corre et al., 2014; Koehler et al., 2009b; Martinson et al., 2013) and P (e.g. Mori et al., 2017), influenced soil GHG fluxes from tropical forests.
+The outcome of these studies has been a consensus that addition of N to an already N-rich tropical forest ecosystem results in increased N2O emissions (Corre et al., 2014; Martinson et al., 2013; Zhang et al., 2008).
+For N-rich forest ecosystems, an increase in available soil N beyond the microbial immobilization and plant nutritional demands, results in the excess being nitrified or denitrified by soil microbes (Corre et al., 2014).
+However, several studies suggest that increased availability of N not only reduces fine root biomass but also curtails microbial activity leading to reduced autotrophic (Cusack et al., 2011) and heterotrophic respiration respectively (Chen et al., 2010; DeForest et al., 2006; Koehler et al., 2009a).
 Notably, there are varying results on how N addition affects CH4 uptake from tropical forest soils.
 For instance, Veldkamp et al. (2013) found no effect of N on CH4 uptake while Du et al. (2019) measured reduced CH4 consumption following addition of N to a tropical forest, with the latter study suggesting an inhibitory effect of N on CH4 uptake (Bodelier and Steenbergh, 2014; Seghers et al., 2003; Zhang et al., 2011).
-Aronson and Helliker (2010)

-argue that the observed differences in the measured CH_4 fluxes in the two separate studies were likely due to the different amounts of N added in the respective experimental setups.
-They argued that low amounts of N stimulate CH_4 uptake while high amounts inhibit it.
+Aronson and Helliker (2010) argue that the observed differences in the measured CH4 fluxes in the two separate studies were likely due to the different amounts of N added in the respective experimental setups.
+They argued that low amounts of N stimulate CH4 uptake while high amounts inhibit it.